NeoIsThere/IR/README.md

 ### **INFO:**

 COLOR DIFFERENCES: "Same color" is vague.
 How to mathematically compute the difference between 2 colors?
-We could consider the R,G,B 3D color space where R is the X axis, G is Y axis and B is the Z axis, each color would be a point and we would simply compute the distance between those 2 point but this method does not work since those distances don't match the human-perceived distance between colors.
-Some colors really close to each other will be perceived as totally different.
-That's why we use CIE L*a*b* and deltaE.
+We could consider the R,G,B 3D color space where R is the X axis, G the Y axis and B the Z axis, each color would be a point and we would simply compute the distance between those 2 point but this method does not work since those distances don't match the human-perceived distance between colors.
+Some colors really close to each other in that space will be perceived as totally different.
+That's why we use CIE L*a*b* color space and the deltaE formula.
 In short the CIE thing is a color space that matches human perceived distances and deltaE calculates those distances.
-We use deltaE 2000 which is currently the most complicated, yet most accurate, CIE color difference algorithm available.
+We use deltaE 2000 which is currently the most complicated, yet most accurate CIE color difference algorithm available.
 _TL;DR: To compare 2 colors convert both to CIE L*a*b* then calculate delta E._

 ### **delta E table:**